pytorch/xla/API_GUIDE.md

 ### XLA Tensors are Lazy

-CPU and CUDA tensors launch operations immediately or `eagerly`.
-XLA tensors, on the other hand, are `lazy`.
+CPU and CUDA tensors launch operations immediately or <b>eagerly</b>.
+XLA tensors, on the other hand, are <b>lazy</b>.
 They record operations in a graph until the results are needed.
 Deferring execution like this lets XLA optimize it.
 A graph of multiple separate operations might be fused into a single optimized operation, for example.

 Lazy execution is generally invisible to the caller.
-PyTorxh/XLA automatically constructs the graphs, sends them to XLA devices, and synchronizes when copying data between an XLA device and the CPU.
-Inserting a `barrier` when taking an optimizer step also synchronizes the CPU and the XLA device.
+PyTorch/XLA automatically constructs the graphs, sends them to XLA devices, and synchronizes when copying data between an XLA device and the CPU.
+Inserting a barrier when taking an optimizer step explicitly synchronizes the CPU and the XLA device.

 ### XLA Tensors and bFloat16